darktjm/grok/README.md

 Copyright:
 ---------

-rok is Copyrighted by Thomas Driemeyer, 1993-2001.
+Grok is Copyrighted by Thomas Driemeyer, 1993-2001.
 License to copy, publish, and distribute is granted to everyone provided that three conditions are met: